-The Wishing Fish had magical powers.
+The Magic Wishing Fish had magical powers.
 He knew everything that happened in the sea.
 He saw and remembered when the brothers saved the kitten from drowning.
 Byaku Ban truly knew their hearts.
 He could see their good intentions when they rescued the kitten.
-He had a flashback vision of the brothers generously saving the kitten while Bossy Brett took credit.
-The Wishing Fish made his decision and granted Brycen and Brotu three wishes!
+He had a flashback vision of the generous brothers saving the kitten while Bossy Brett took credit.
+The Magic Wishing Fish made his decision and granted Brycen and Brotu three wishes!
 Bossy Brent was denied any wishes.

-The Wishing Fish had fulfilled his promise and within moments, Byaku Ban quietly vanished into the deep-blue sea.
+Byaku Ban had for filled his promise, and within moments the Magic Wishing Fish quietly vanished into the deep-blue sea.